Skip to content

 I had the Meningitis A, AC, B, or C vaccine.
 Does that satisfy the requirement?

-Students are required to receive the Meningitis ACWY vaccine.
-The Meningitis A, AC, B, or C vaccines will not satisfy the requirements.
+You are required to receive the Meningitis ACWY vaccine.
+The Meningitis A, AC, B, or C vaccines will not satisfy the requirement.

 Why wasn’t my meningitis polysaccharide (MSPVC) accepted?